onfido/onfido-android-sdk/README.md

 The code inside the overridden method will now be called when a particular event is triggered, usually when the user reaches a new screen.
 Please use a static or separate class instead of a lambda or an anonymous inner class to avoid leaking the outer class, e.g. Activity or Fragment.
 Also refrain from using Activity or Fragment context references in your listener to prevent memory leaks and crashes.
 If you need access to a context object, you can inject your application context in the constructor of your listener as shown in the above example.
 As a better appraoch, you can wrap your application context in a  single-responsibility class (such as `Storage` or `APIService`) and  inject it in your listener, as shown in the example.

-**Note:**
+**Notes:**

-`UserEventHandler` is deprecated now, if you are upgrading from a previous Onfido SDK version, please migrate to `OnfidoAnalyticsEventListener` and remove you existing listener (`Onfido.userEventHandler`) otherwise you will get duplicated events (from both the legacy event handler and the new event listener).
+* `UserEventHandler` is deprecated now, if you are upgrading from a previous Onfido SDK version, please migrate to `OnfidoAnalyticsEventListener` and remove you existing listener (`Onfido.userEventHandler`) otherwise you will get duplicated events (from both the legacy event handler and the new event listener).
+* ⚠️ From version 18.0.0 onwards, for any usage of the `OnfidoEventListener`, implement `Parcelable` instead of `Serializable`.

 For a full list of events see [TRACKED_EVENTS.md](TRACKED_EVENTS.md).